 The major provider of healthcare services in Australia is the Public Health System (Medicare).
-The Public provides Health System comprehensive free-of-charge healthcare service for all Australian citizens covering both hospital-based community-based medical and services.
+The Public Health System provides а comprehensive free-of-charge healthcare service for all Australian citizens covering both hospital-based and community-based medical services.
 Public hospitals are owned One of the problems by the State. with such a system is that waiting times in public hospitals can be extensive due to a shortage of healthcare professionals and facilities.
 See also: Attending an Australian hospital.